 - i.
-The Domestic Abuse Act 2021 introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse. - ii.
-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+The Domestic Abuse Act 2021 applies to those aged 16 or over and introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse. - ii.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family

+- members.
 Experiencing domestic abuse and / or violence can have a serious, long-lasting emotional and psychological impact on children.
 In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - iii.
 Young people can also experience domestic abuse within their own intimate relationships.
-This form of peer on peer abuse is sometimes referred to as 'teenage relationship abuse'.
+This form of child-on-child abuse is sometimes referred to as 'teenage relationship abuse'.
 Depending on the age of the young people, this may not be recognised in law under the statutory definition of 'domestic abuse' (if one or both parties are under 16. - iv.
 Domestic Abuse is defined as any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over who are 'personally connected' regardless of gender or sexuality.
 This can encompass but is not limited to the following types of abuse: psychological, physical, sexual, financial and emotional, coercive or controlling behaviour. - v.
-The Trust recognises that where there is Domestic Abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and relationships.
+The School recognises that where there is Domestic Abuse in a family, the children/young people will always be affected; the longer the violence continues, the greater the risk of significant and enduring harm, which they may carry with them into their adult life and relationships.
 Domestic Abuse can also affect children in their personal relationships as well as in the context of home life. - vi.
 Staff will follow the procedures outlined in this policy if concerns of Domestic Abuse arise.
 The Trust will vigilantly monitor the welfare of children living in domestic abuse households, offer support to them and contribute to any Multi-Agency Risk Assessment Conference (MARAC) safety plan as required. - vii.
-The Trust works in partnership with Cambridgeshire Police and Peterborough City Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home; this scheme is called Operation Encompass. - viii.
-In order to achieve this, Cambridgeshire's Education Safeguarding Team will share police information of all domestic incidents, where one of our pupils has been present, with the Designated Safeguarding Lead(s) (DSL)/Domestic Abuse (DA) Lead. - ix.
+At Fulbridge Academy we are working in partnership with Cambridgeshire Police and Peterborough City Council to identify and provide appropriate support to pupils who have experienced domestic abuse in their home; this scheme is called Operation Encompass. - viii.
+In order to achieve this, Cambridgeshire's Education Safeguarding Team will share police information of all domestic incidents to which Police have been called, where one of our students has been present, with the DSL / Domestic Abuse (DA) Lead. - ix.
 On receipt of any information, the DSL/DA Lead will decide on the appropriate support the child may require.
 The Operation Encompass information is stored in line with all other confidential safeguarding and child protection information.
-All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse - Notifications to Schools, Colleges and Early Years settings'.
+All information sharing and resulting actions will be undertaken in accordance with the 'Cambridgeshire and Peterborough Joint Agency Protocol for Domestic Abuse Notifications to Schools, Colleges and Early Years settings'.

-3.8.9 Children at risk of 'Honour-based' Abuse, including Female Genital Mutilation (FGM)
+3.8.8 Children at risk of 'Honour-based' Abuse, including Female Genital Mutilation (FGM)